Difference between Morph and Ethereum

 The ecPairing

-The other EVM precompiles are all supported: ecRecover
+All other EVM precompiles are fully supported: ecRecover

 , identity